 The Brasserie, on the lower level of Bazati, offers guests a place to drink and dine that evokes the brasseries of 1920s Paris, where drinks, dining, and excellent service met with the energetic pulse of daily neighborhood life.

 The Brasserie sports a comfortable patio that overlooks the Atlanta Beltline, along with two inviting bars and indoor seating that encourages guests to feel at home.
 To drink?
 A largely French selection of well-curated wines and a cocktail program rooted in 1920s Paris (think French 75s and Boulevardiers).
 The menu?
-Brasserie classics such as steak frites, quiche, and coq au vin.
+Brasserie classics such as steak frites, quiche and Duck confit.

 Guests can start with breakfast or lunch, move to dinner and end apres moveable feast with a sip of Sauternes.
 Cole Porter penned it best: We love Paris, too.
 But The Brasserie, with its sweeping view of the city’s skyline overlooking the Beltine’s Eastside Trail, is a Francophile’s secret we’re willing to share.